The Different Types of Lung Cancer

 The two main types of lung cancer identified by oncologists include:

-Tampa General Hospital provides outstanding treatment to patients who have been diagnosed with any type or stage of lung cancer.
-TGH clinicians takes a team approach to cancer care and uses the most advanced technologies and techniques in an effort to provide our patients with successful treatment outcomes.
-Treatments for specific types of lung cancer can vary from patient to patient, and the team at TGH will form a specialized plan tailored to a patient’s individual needs.
-For a physician referral, please call (813) 844-2200 or use our PhysicianFinder tool.
+The pulmonary and lung cancer program at Tampa General Hospital’s Cancer Institute provides outstanding treatment to patients who have been diagnosed with any type or stage of lung cancer.
+TGH clinicians take a team approach to cancer care and use the most advanced technologies and techniques in an effort to provide our patients with successful treatment outcomes.
+Treatments for specific types of lung cancer can vary from patient to patient, and the team at TGH will form a specialized plan tailored to a patient’s individual needs and lung cancer symptoms.